 It won’t be exactly the same as 2019 – for obvious reasons – but we will be entertaining 15 care leavers while delivering Christmas to another 30.
 From start to finish, the event will be designed to be a very special day for people who may never have had that experience before or had had very negative experiences at Christmas.
 Six months later, The Richmond Christmas Day Dinner won the prestigious Community Heroes Award in 2018.
 The team at Richmond Council put together this fantastic video of Sian (the chair of our group) and Emily, one of our guests, which tells you everything you need to know:

 And now we are doing it all again – in December 2020 – for such a deserving group of people.
 Planning has already started but we would love you to get involved.
 Can you help?
 Could you make a donation to the event or perhaps volunteer to join one of the committees we are setting up?
 If you can, please email email@example.com and get in touch.

 Once again, we’re determined to create a time to have a good laugh, make new friends and feel valued.
 Our goal is to provide a safe and welcoming place for care leavers to spend Christmas day, complete with traditional Christmas lunch, lovely gifts and festive fun.

 “We have been overwhelmed by the number of people who have come forward to volunteer,” says Sian Thomas, the nurse spearheading the event, which has been inspired by Lemn Sissay.
-“One of the key things we need is presents for these young adults.
+“One of the key things we needed was presents for these young adults and they arrived in their droves.
 Many have never had presents at Christmas before so we are appealing to local business to provide these presents, especially ones that have that ‘wow’ effect.
-We have a present list and if you’d like to a buy a present for one of our guests click here.

 “We all know people who would like to make a difference to the lives of others at Christmas – now they can by getting involved with The Christmas Dinner.
 A warm fuzzy feeling is guaranteed.”